 In the mid-1960s Mao launched a campaign to identify and purge anti-socialist ideas from Chinese academia, art and literature.
 The Cultural Revolution, as it became known, grew into a sweeping social and political movement, based on one of the strongest personality cults in history.
 Driven by political radicals, mostly students fanatically loyal to Mao, the Cultural Revolution caused significant political and economic disruption, with years of purges, recriminations, public humiliations, show trials, beatings and murders.
 It restored Mao’s prestige and helped him regain control of the CCP and the national government.
 In March 1969 the Sino-Soviet split reached its most dangerous point with the outbreak of border war between the two powers.
 This conflict saw sporadic fighting over a six month period, with several hundred Chinese soldiers killed.
 In 1971-72 Mao opened the doors for rapprochement with the United States, allowing an American table tennis team to tour China, then agreeing to a visit from US Secretary of State Henry Kissinger.
 US-China relations were restored in 1972 following a state visit to Beijing by president Richard Nixon.
 The final years of Mao’s reign were marked by illness and incapacity.
 Mao died in September 1976, bringing about a tidal wave of grief and sorrow around China.

 This page was written by Jennifer Llewellyn and Steve Thompson.
 To reference this page, use the following citation:

-J. Llewellyn et al, “Mao Zedong”, Alpha History, accessed [today’s date], http://alphahistory.com/coldwar/mao-zedong/.
+J. Llewellyn & S. Thompson, “Mao Zedong”, Alpha History, accessed [today’s date], https://alphahistory.com/coldwar/mao-zedong/.